-There is a false belief that the actions and behaviors we see in the present have always happened, and that they must continue.
+There is a false belief that the actions and behaviors we see in the present have always happened and that they must continue.
 This brings us into a problem-focus.
-While problems are important and must be acknowledged, the more effective focus is to determine the solution – what we want to have happen.
-This happens through a solution focused process of looking for exceptions and finding already existing small steps to take.
+While problems are essential and must be acknowledged, the more effective focus is determining the solution – what we want to happen.
+This happens through a solution-focused process of looking for exceptions and finding already existing small steps to take.

 On and on and on…

-While these statements may be true, they are neither useful in creating solutions nor in getting the work done.
+While these statements may be factual, they are neither useful in creating solutions nor getting the work done.

 When coaching teams and individuals, many complaints come to the surface.
-These complaints often construct the reality of how the team operates and how the people within the team treat and act towards each other.
+These complaints often construct the reality of how the team operates and how the team members treat and act towards each other.

 There is an exception

 “…all meanings, since they are the creation of unique persons in unique settings, are distinctive.
 Furthermore, since our knowledge of the world is inescapably subjective, human interaction is about a transformed and imaged world.
 It is not the “real” world, but these transforms that we fight about, laugh about, cry about.
 Our meanings are fictions, valued and useful fictions, but fictions nonetheless.” –Barnlund 1981

 These fictions can be seen as cooperation or resistance; they are one or the other.